hesic73/gomoku_rl/README.md

 python scripts/train.py
 ```

-## Notes

-- Gomoku is a game for two players, but `GomokuEnv` is designed as a single-agent environment.
-As a result, the next state for a single agent corresponds to the second following state in the environment.
-This might seem a bit unconventional and challenge the assumptions of the `torchrl` framework (to my knowledge).

 - `action` is **unchecked**, and if it's invalid, the environment's response becomes undefined.
 It's the user's duty to verify input correctness.